ctkjose/exc_docs/doc_app_structure.md

 You can deploy the framework inside you app folder.

-> In a bit more advance setup we suggest you place it directly on your [DOCUMENT-ROOT](http://httpd.apache.org/docs/2.4/mod/core.html#documentroot) that way you it is installed once and share it with other apps.
+> In a bit more advance setup we suggest you place it directly on your [DOCUMENT-ROOT](http://httpd.apache.org/docs/2.4/mod/core.html#documentroot) that way it is installed once and share it with other apps.

 Download the `exc_server` code from our [git-hub repository](https://github.com/ctkjose/exc_server/).
 Copy the `exc` folder to your app folder.